How Artificial Intelligence Is Shaping the Future of Cybersecurity

 How cybersecurity leaders can successfully incorporate AI into their security programs

-As the role of artificial intelligence in cybersecurity continues to grow, cybersecurity leaders play a critical role in harnessing the potential of AI while ensuring its secure and effective implementation.
-By following these best practices, cybersecurity leaders can effectively implement AI while addressing concerns related to transparency, privacy, and security.
+As the use of AI in cybersecurity continues to grow, CISOs and other cybersecurity leaders will play a critical role in harnessing the potential of AI while ensuring its secure and effective implementation.
+By following these best practices, these leaders can effectively implement AI while addressing concerns related to transparency, privacy, and security.

 1. Align AI strategy with business & security objectives